Department of Design Tech

 Design Tech Fall 2025 Virtual Open House

-Join us for the Design Tech Virtual Open House, which will showcase the M.S. in Design Technology program with presentations and Q&A led by faculty, students, and Department Chair Jenny Sabin.
+Join us for the Design Tech Virtual Open House, which will showcase the M.S. in Design Technology program with presentations and Q&A led by faculty, students, and department Chair Jenny Sabin.

 Degree Program